icgc-argo/argo-docs/docs/submission/submitted-data.md

 	> **A donor must be clinically complete before any of their molecular analysis files are released to the program members.**

-	> **A donor must also have data for at least one T/N pair before submitted before molecular processing will begin**
+	> **A donor must also have data for at least one T/N pair before submitted before molecular processing will begin.**

 ### Donor Release Summary